 - Day 5 – Windsor, Bath, and Stonehenge

-- Day 6 – Different parts of London that’s fun to just walk around
+- Day 6 – Different parts of London, London eats, Tips, and Accommodation

 London Travel Guide – Day 2